Selection Process for New Applicants

-Applications to the Erasmus Mundus Joint Master Degree in AquaCulture, Environment and Society (EMJMD ACES+) programme will be firstly checked first of all to ensure they have been completed in accordance with the admissions criteria.
+Applications to our Erasmus Mundus Joint Master Degree in AquaCulture, Environment and Society (EMJM ACES) will be checked to ensure they have been completed in accordance with the admissions criteria.
 Unfortunately, incomplete applications will not be considered.
-All eligible applications will then be independently assessed by at least two academics from the EMJMD ACES team in accordance with the following criteria:
+All eligible applications will then be independently assessed by at least two academics from the EMJM ACES team in accordance with the following criteria:

 |Academic excellence and suitability